thomasstep/thomasstep.github.io/_posts/2020-05-26-converting-to-asynchronous-code-using-iife.md

 The time it takes to get through all of that logic and communication goes from ~10 seconds down to ~4 seconds (or the longest set Timeout).
 Remember, I am trying to think of it as reaching out to two different APIs and a DB which took me a total of 10 seconds before the IIFE conversion.
-This gets more and more powerful once you start writing code in chunks that process data independently of other chunks.
+This gets more and more powerful once you start writing code in chunks that process data independently of other chunks, converting those independent chunks into IIFEs, and then running those IIFEs in parallel.
 If you can unwind those independent pieces and put the dependent ones into IIFEs, you can significantly speed up your processing time.
-I can see this being incredibly useful to applications that crunch a ton of data or reach out to multiple different services at once before doing anything with the returned data.
+I can see this being incredibly useful to applications that crunch a ton of data (data science?) or reach out to multiple different services at once before doing anything with the returned data.
 I have personally used it with success on code that reaches out to multiple APIs at once and then acts on that data once all of the resources have returned.
 I have also used it with success while looping through some large arrays with `map`, `reduce`, `forEach`, etc.

 Have you ever used this type of approach?
 Are there any potential downfalls of doing something like this?
 Did you know about IIFEs and have you used them before?

 I feel like I see a lack of people writing about using them, but I think they are fun and definitely beneficial.